Geovation/volunteers/README.md

 [`flutter_map`](https://github.com/fleaflet/flutter_map) widget is used in the app to display a Leaflet map provided by raster sources.
 Potentially swtich to [`flutter-mapbox-gl`](https://github.com/tobrun/flutter-mapbox-gl) widget for vector sources but not until the clustering support is available.

 [OS Maps API](https://osdatahub.os.uk/docs/wmts/overview) is applied to request map data.
-Open data is available from zoom level 0 to 16.
+Open data for `EPSG:3857` is available from zoom level 7 to 16.
 For zoom level above 17, please upgrade to Premium plan, or the imagery will become blurry.

 ## Enviroment Variables